bm2-lab/iSTBench/README.md

 # create the conda environment
 conda env create -f environment.yaml
 ```

-It is imperative to note that both Banksy and DpaDo are constructed on the R language.
-Consequently, in order to execute the code and download the relevant R packages and dependency packages, it is strongly recommended to utilise R 4.3.2.
+It is important to note that both Banksy and SpaDo are built using the R language.
+Therefore, to run the code and download the necessary R packages and dependencies, it is strongly recommended to use R version 4.3.2.
 ## 1. Multi-slice integration and spatial clustering
-In this section, we use multi-slice data as input, applying different methods to integrate the data and obtain the corresponding embeddings.
+In this section, we use multi-slice data as input, applying different methods to integrate the data and generate the corresponding embeddings.
 Based on these integrated embeddings, we perform clustering to identify spatial domains.
-Different methods have varying requirements for the input data format.
-The data can be found in the directories "Data/sample_all_data" and "data/sample_data".
-The "sample_all_data" folder stores the merged multi-slice data, while the "sample_data" folder contains individual slice data.
-The embeddings and predicted domain information resulting from the integration are stored in the metadata of the corresponding files.
+Each method has specific requirements for the input data format.
+The data can be found in the "Data/sample_all_data" and "data/sample_data" directories.
+The "sample_all_data" folder contains the merged multi-slice data, while the "sample_data" folder includes individual slice data.
+The embeddings and predicted domain information from the integration are stored in the metadata of the corresponding files.
 The specific format can be referenced in the result files located in "Data/IntegrationRe."

-Taking GraphST and MENDER as an example, the relevant code is as follows:
+As an example, here is the relevant code for GraphST and MENDER:
 ```python
 # GraphST
 nohup python Benchmark/RunModel/GraphST/Run_GraphST.py \